effektif/admin-docs/docs/update-notes.rst

 This section contains important information about Signavio Workflow system updates.
 It lists changes to technical requirements for new versions and additional instructions for updates.

-Updating to Signavio Workflow 3.x
+Updating to Signavio Workflow 3.9
 ---------------------------------
 Effektif has been renamed to Signavio Workflow.

-Install Node.js to enable script tasks.
+Along with this change the colors of the default theme have changed as well.
+You may notice the name of the database and database in the examples in this manual have been changed from ``effektif`` to ``signavio``.
+You don't need to change any of the names in your production environment.
+But keep in mind that you might have to adjust any examples in this manual to your actual naming.

+With the new version of Signavio Workflow you are now able to configure a Node.js server to execute script tasks in a workflow.
+Note, you only need to configure this component if your version of Signavio Workflow supports script tasks.
+In general, you can use script tasks only with a full version of Signavio Workflow and not as part of the Signavio Approval Workflow.
+Refer to :ref:`install-script-engine` for more information on how to setup the Signavio Workflow Script Engine.

 Updating to Effektif 3.4
 ------------------------